 Pin # Name Description 1 NC No Connection.
 For physical support only.
 2, 3, 7, 8, 9, 12, 13, 14 D0-D7 Data Output Lines.
-Upon a valid transmission, these lines will be set to replicate the state of the transmitter's data lines.
-4 GND Analog Ground 5 V CC Supply Voltage 6 PDN Power Down.
+Upon a valid transmission, these lines will be set to replicate the state of the transmitter's address lines.
+4 GND Analog Ground 5 V {CC} Supply Voltage 6 PDN Power Down.
 Pulling this line low will place the receiver into a low-current state.
 The module will not be able to receive a signal in this state.
 10 DATA Data output of the receiver prior to the encoder.
 11 VT Valid Transmission.
 This line will go high when a valid transmission is received.
 15-24 A0-A9 Address Lines.
 The state of these lines must match the state of the transmitter's address lines in order for a transmission to be accepted.
-25 RSSI Received Signal Strength Indicator.
-This line will supply an analog voltage that is proportional to the strength of the received signal.
+25 NC No Connection.
+For physical support only.
 26 NC No Connection.
 For physical support only.
 27 GND Analog Ground 28 RF IN 50-ohm RF Input